Ania58/gottaspeak-courses/courses/A2/unit-23/lesson-113.md

 Common mistakes:
 ❌ Because pollution → ✅ Because of pollution
-❌ I’m tired so I go → ✅ I’m tired, so I’m going to rest
+❌ I’m tired so I go → ✅ I’m tired, so I’m going to go

 -------